 7. View the Claim Denials with Fresh Eyes

 As we mentioned earlier, more than half of denied claims are left unworked, and the money merely uncollected.
 This is often due to too little time or lack of understanding on how to proceed.

-Instead of treating denials as an afterthought, consider automating the process using an advanced electronic system to identify the next best action, update missing information, and resubmit claims in real-time.
-Infinx has a 95% quality standard rate with its artificial intelligence (AI) driven software and reduced >120 days AR by 60% in less than six months.
+Instead of treating denials as an afterthought, consider automating the process using an advanced electronic system, like Infinx’s RCM Platform that features the AR Optimizer Solution to identify the next best action, update missing information, and resubmit claims in real-time.
+Infinx has a 95% quality standard rate with its artificial intelligence (AI) driven software and can reduce >120 days A/R by 60% or more in less than six months.

 8. Redefine Uncollected Debt

 Apply Infinx’s Insurance Discovery Solution to the uncollected amounts due before sending that money to collections where your return is cut in half (or more) if collected.
 By leveraging AI and machine learning technology with experienced specialists, a tech-enabled services solution can scour insurance clearinghouses to locate undisclosed coverage before it turns into charitable care.

 To Sum Up

 As we play out 2021 with all of its unusual circumstances, we continue to experience fee schedules that are stagnant or declining and change the foundational payment structure.
 Now is the time to review business operations and consider adapting to advanced automation and AI in the healthcare payment lifecycle where it would be beneficial.